1.What are the requirements for admittance:

 9. How do I register?

 Once admitted, you will receive an email with your advisor’s name and contact information.
-You will need to contact them so they can help you chose classes for the semester, then contact the MPA administrative support person and let them know what you plan to register for.
+You will need to contact them so they can help you chose classes for the semester, then contact the MPA administrative support assistant and let them know what you plan to register for.
 All core courses are restricted to MPA students and you will need to be given authorizations that will allow you to register for those as well as some other restricted courses.
-You will register online through your myuncc webpage at https://my.uncc.edu/
+You will register online at https://my.uncc.edu/

-If you are inthe MPA Master Program we recommend beginning with the Core Courses, particularly MPAD 6102 or 6104, and completing your pre-requisites as soon as possible.
+If you are in the MPA Master Program we recommend beginning with the Core Courses, particularly MPAD 6102 or 6104, or 6125 and completing your pre-requisites as soon as possible.

-If you are in a certificate program you will also have core courses that are speciallized for that program.
+If you are in a certificate program you will also have core courses that are specialized for that program.

-These courses can be taken after all core courses have been completed with satisfactory grades.
+These courses can be taken after all core courses have been completed with a B grade or higher.

-Students needing these courses to be able to graduate will have first priority at registration.
+Students needing these courses in order to graduate will have first priority at registration.

 Yes.
 We usually have between 6-7 Graduate Assistants each year that help our professors with their research and other tasks.
 You can also enroll in an independent study and conduct your own research with help from an advising professor.

-15. Are there computer labs available at the Center City campus?
+17. Are computer labs available at the Center City campus?

 There are computer labs available at the Center City campus.
 Some classes may be held in a lab.
 You will need to check the availability of the lab before using.

 An appropriate course load is dependent upon two factors: the scholastic ability of the student as reflected by his/her academic history and the time available for study.
 A course load of nine semester hours constitutes a normal full semester program for a graduate student.
 This is lower than the normal undergraduate load because of the extensive reading, independent thinking and individual research required of graduate students.
-Generally, graduate students should not register for more than 9 hours during a semester.
-Special permission will be needed by the Director if someone wants to register for 12.
+Graduate students should not register for more than 9 hours during a semester.
+Special permission will be needed by the Director if one wishes to register for more than 9 hours.

 A graduate assistant must register for at least six graduate-level semester hours during each semester in which an assistantship is awarded.
 Graduate assistants enrolled in the Graduate Assistance Support Plan (GASP) must register for a minimum of 9 graduate credit hours each term.